luccahuguet/rustifier/README.md

 - [x] Incorporate the step of cloning the yazelix repo in a proper place of the justfile
 - [x] Ask before cloning yazelix
 - [ ] Add instructions on how to document zoxide
+- [x] Remove setup.sh and use only justfile

 ## Compatibility
 - Should be compatible with various Linux distributions